Famous Siebe Gorman 6 Bolt Admiralty Pattern<Dive Helmet

 DIMENSIONS: 20 3/4″ H x 16″ W X 16″ D

 Presented is a 6 Bolt Royal Navy Admiralty Pattern helmet, with the serial number 15332 on the front window frame and the inside neck ring.
-In 2007, we sold a Siebe Gorman 6 bolt helmet that had a beast plate stamped 9529 which was dated to 1935 and is a benchmark for this one.
+In 2007, we sold a Siebe Gorman 6 bolt helmet with a beast plate stamped 9529 dated to 1935 and is a benchmark for this one.

 Like all used diving gear, this is being sold for DISPLAY ONLY.
 It should not be dived without having passed inspection by a certified dive shop.